Machine Relations

 That model is now incomplete.

-1. Build owned pages that answer the exact questions buyers ask AI systems.
+1. Build owned answer sources — pages that answer the exact questions buyers ask AI systems.
 For example, a specific page on how B2B SaaS brands get cited in Perplexity is stronger than a generic AI visibility essay.

-2. Earn independent authority on domains those systems already trust.
+2. Earn independent authority — get published, cited, or quoted on domains those systems already trust.

-3. Connect the entity graph so the brand, category, founder, product, and proof are not floating separately.
+3. Connect the entity graph — make the brand, category, founder, product, and proof relationships explicit so they are not floating separately.

-4. Measure whether AI systems cite you, recommend you, or ignore you.
+4. Measure AI citation outcomes — track whether AI systems cite you, recommend you, or ignore you.
+Rankings alone are the wrong scoreboard.

-5. Refresh the source graph based on what the machines actually use.
+5. Refresh the source graph — update the proof layer based on what the machines actually use, not what the content calendar says to publish next.

 That is not classic SEO.
 It is not classic PR.
 It is not "GEO" as a content checklist.